What Is Amazon AMS?

 In a nutshell:

 Keyword targeting matches your ads with the search terms shoppers use.
-Product targeting matches your ads with products, categories, brands, or other product features that are similar to your advertised product.
+Product targeting matches your ads with products, categories, brands, or other product features.

-You can create two types of targeting for Sponsored Products: automatic and manual.
+Another dimension of targeting for Sponsored Products is automatic vs manual targeting.
 In automatic targeting, Amazon uses default strategies to match your ads to a shopper’s search.
 In manual targeting, you design your own targeting strategy.
 You control the granularity of this strategy with match types (broad, phrase, or exact).
 Nowadays, you even have a degree of control over automatic targeting (called close match, loose match, substitutes and complements).

 An efficient Sponsored Products campaign has three steps: structural preparation, campaign setup, and continuous optimization.
 Extremely summarized, our recommended PPC strategy involves collecting data with an automatic campaign, then refining it via the different match types of a manual campaign.
 To learn more, please study our step-by-step instructions for creating and maintaining optimal PPC campaigns.